Identification, Images, & Information

 Life Cycle

-Famous, among other genera of this family, for forming mating swarms.
+Noted, as are other genera of this family, for forming mating swarms.
 Males capture a small insect and offer it as a nuptial gift to a female.
-Larvae predaceous, live in soil, decaying wood, vegetation, or are aquatic.
-(This statement applies to whole family--the references are not specific by genus.)

 Remarks